 - Multimedia Applications Course: Students work with various types of computer applications for creative productions in this advanced course, which is often offered as an elective.
 Graphics and animation, video production, sound editing and Web design are some of the possible topics.
 Specific software required may include Adobe Dreamweaver or Photoshop, and teachers demonstrate how to use them via Web cameras.

-- Introduction to Photoshop CC: Photoshop has been the premiere photo-editing software for photographers and artists alike for many years.
+- Introduction to Photoshop CC Course: Photoshop has been the premiere photo-editing software for photographers and artists alike for many years.
 In this class, students receive step-by-step instruction in how to use the most fundamental and important tools in the software.
 They also explore the creative cloud, learning to store and share project files online.